jeff4/bionotes.github.io/_comp/hc3.md

 * With some help from Claude, got verion 0 working. remember to use single quotes (***`'`**) for individual characters and double quotes (**`"`**) for strings.
 	* e.g., the proper way to call the function in GHCi is `whatFollows 'u' 4 "superman"`.
 Which outputs `perm`.
 * Now going through v0 line by line.
+* After some more Claude dialogue, learned more about how the `string` and `n` work together in the subStringsOfLength function.
+	* **`shorten`** is a generic function and it doesn't necessarily key off of `s`.
+Instead of `s`, one can place any parameter there, it doesn't need to be a string.
+It's a higher order function (I think).